Jerry Douglas, patriarch John Abbott on 'Young & the Restless,' dead at 88 - KESQ

 His first credited role on IMDB.com was as a gangster in the film “Blast of Silence” in 1961.

-Douglas went on to appear in multiple TV shows and films like “The Untouchables,” “The Donna Reed Show,” “Gunsmoke,” “Mommie Dearest” and “JFK.”
+Douglas went on to appear in multiple TV shows and films such as “The Untouchables,” “The Donna Reed Show,” “Gunsmoke,” “Mommie Dearest” and “JFK.”

 But it was “The Young and the Restless” which made him famous.